‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 Tesla’s continuous improvement cycle is also imminent in its over-the-air (OTA) software updates that constantly improve existing features and introduce new ones from time to time, competitors have yet to come up with a similar solution in this arena as well.

-Some examples of the continuous improvements in the past for the Model S and Model X have been the introduction of the Raven Drivetrain and the Raven Air Suspension to enhance the cars’ efficiency and performance.
+Some examples of continuous improvements in the past for the Model S and Model X have been the introduction of the Raven Drivetrain and the Raven Air Suspension to enhance the cars’ efficiency and performance.

 #1: Mega Castings